diaspora/diaspora/pkg/fedora/README.md

 ## Diaspora RPM tools

+NOTE: This does not work ATM, see discussions on Gemfile.lock in attached to a  commit 12/10 (yea, I know, you calll it 10/12, but you are wrong ;)

 Creates diaspora source tarballs and RPM packages

 An alternative to the capistrano system, providing classic, binary RPM